Schuylkill Mall: Closures

-Schuylkill Valley Sports: Closed sometime in the beginning of 2014 due to lack of business and foot traffic in the mall.
+Schuylkill Valley Sports closed sometime in the beginning of 2014 due to lack of business and foot traffic in the mall.
 The Frackville store opened in 1990, it was formally located where Gertrude Hawk Chocolates is now.

-Littman Jewelers Ceased operations in the mall on January 20, 2014, after being there for 21 years.
+Littman Jewelers closed on January 20, 2014, after being there for 21 years.
 The store opened for business in November 1992.

 Auntie Anne's Left the mall on February 2, 2013, the exact reason for closing was not given, although mall management said it "was not related to sales or rent."
 The mall had records for Auntie Anne's leasing the space that dates back to 1992.
 When it closed, a lease had already been signed with a new business that opened the next week called Totally Twisted Soft Pretzel Bakery, which also had a location in the Columbia Mall in Bloomsburg.
 Totally Twisted at the Schuylkill Mall closed in 2017 and relocated to the South Mall in Allentown, where it continues to do business.
 There was also one other pretzel stand in the Schuylkill Mall, Bavarian Pretzel Bakery, that closed in July 2013.

-Nirvana's Closet: Closed February 23, 2012 shortly after State troopers from the Schuylkill Haven and Frackville barracks, working in conjunction with the Schuylkill County District Attorney's Office, executed search warrants for a drug raid looking for illegal bath salts and synthetic marijuana.
+Nirvana's Closet closed February 23, 2012 shortly after State troopers from the Schuylkill Haven and Frackville barracks, working in conjunction with the Schuylkill County District Attorney's Office, executed search warrants for a drug raid looking for illegal bath salts and synthetic marijuana.
 Search warrants were executed about 4 p.m., warrants were also issued for three other locations.
 Not long after "The Pearl Stadium 8" began renting out the former store and began a $1.6-million project to expand into the space to gain an additional 5,000 square feet to house The "Screening Room", a VIP theater with a lounge, a kitchen and a bar that serves alcohol.